 Attention to detail is your only friend and will be a constant companion when frustration sets in.
-Ok now your standing in front of the giant sinkhole that’s drinking money and your biggest nightmare has come true, the Koken, Emil J. Paidar or Theo A. Kochs antique barber chair that you thought was some amazing does not pump up and down (hydraulics are shot) and your missing antique barber chair parts i.e. ankle rest, internal break and oh yes the allmighty headrest is long gone.
+Ok now your standing in front of the giant sinkhole that’s drinking money and your biggest nightmare has come true, the Koken, Emil J. Paidar or Theo A. Kochs antique barber chair that you thought was some amazing does not pump up and down (hydraulics are shot).
+You are missing antique barber chair parts i.e. ankle rest, internal break and oh yes the almighty headrest is long gone.
 Yes you’re stuck up a creek without a paddle and that’s putting it nicely.
 Time to spend the next 2 years hoping and waiting to find these needles in that great big haystack that we call the internet.
 This is where we come in.

 Copyright © 2016 - Custom Barber Chairs and Restoration